agherzan/yubikey-full-disk-encryption/README.md

 # YubiKey Full Disk Encryption

-This project leverages a [YubiKey](https://wiki.archlinux.org/index.php/Yubikey) [HMAC-SHA1 Challenge-Response](https://wiki.archlinux.org/index.php/Yubikey#Challenge-Response) mode for creating strong [LUKS](https://gitlab.com/cryptsetup/cryptsetup) encrypted volume passwords.
+This project leverages a [YubiKey](https://wiki.archlinux.org/index.php/Yubikey) [HMAC-SHA1 Challenge-Response](https://wiki.archlinux.org/index.php/Yubikey#Challenge-Response) mode for creating strong [LUKS](https://gitlab.com/cryptsetup/cryptsetup) encrypted volume passphrases.
 It can be used in intramfs stage during boot process as well as on running system.

 Be aware that this was only tested and intended for: